 Eave Tubes: Protecting households against malaria mosquitoes

 In2Care is the designer, developer, IP owner and manufacturer of Eave Tubes, and has successfully developed low-cost and scalable processes for mass-production, installation, insecticide treatment and recycling.
-In2Care Eave Tubes offer significant benefits over other tools like indoor residual spraying (IRS) and bed nets:
+In2Care Eave Tubes offer significant benefits over other malaria vector control tools:

 - Low-cost and scalable design; easy-to-install & retreat

-- Deploys 100 x less insecticides/house than IRS
+- Deploy 100 x less insecticides/house than IRS

 - Roof-level insecticide application reduces risk for human exposure

-- Ventilates the house & increases indoor comfort
+- Ventilate the house & increase indoor comfort

 One-off Tube installment & low-cost mass-produced inserts that can be recycled